11 Model functions

 There are two major kinds of statistical models: regression models and classifiers.
 In a regression model, the response variable is always a quantitative variable.
 For a classifier, on the other hand, the response variable is categorical.

 These Lessons involve only regression models.
 The reason: This is an introduction, and regression models are easier to express and interpret.
 Classifiers involve multiple model functions; the bookkeeping involved can be tedious.
-(We’ll return to classifiers in 21.)
+(We’ll return to classifiers in sec-risk.)

 However, one kind of classifier is within our scope because it is also a regression model.
 How can that happen?
 When a categorical variable has only two levels (say, dead and alive), we can translate it into zero-one format.
 A two-level categorical variable is also a numerical variable but with the numerical levels zero and one.

 When the response variable is zero-one, we can use regression techniques.
 Often, it is advisable to use a custom-built technique called logistic regression. model_train() knows when to use logistic regression.
 The sigmoidal shape is a good indication that logistic regression is in use.
-(See, e.g. Figure 11.2(b))
+(See, e.g. Figure fig-some-model-annotations(b))

 Model functions with multiple explanatory variables